shaunlebron/blinky/README.md

     lens stereographic
     hfov 180

-I find it to be a wide angle view that best represents your real life range of view on a limiting screen.
+I find it to be a perspective that best represents your real life range of view on a limiting screen.